y-lohse/bjj/_drafts/2014-08-05-closed-guard-2.md

 - Collar grips will help you break the posture
 - Sleeve grips can prevent the enemy from making grips and are good entries for open guards
-- Lapel grips expose you but create good oppenings
+- Lapel grips expose you but create good openings
 - Underhooks are pretty fucking powerfull
 - Should *you* get underhooked, reply with an instant kimura
-- In other positions, overhooks seem to somewhat mitigate the effect of an underhook

 ***